-- F. Municipal solid waste disposal.
-The proposed subdivision will not cause an unreasonable burden on the municipality's ability to dispose of solid waste if municipal services are to be utilized.
 The multiplex units will have a dumpster that will be emptied by a private waste hauler.
-The Board finds the standards of this section have been met. - G. Aesthetic, cultural and natural values.
-The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline.
+The Board finds the standards of this section have been met.

+H. Aesthetic, cultural and natural values.
+The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline;

 A letter is on file from Maine Historic Preservation Commission stating that there are no evident historic features on the site.
 There is a letter from the Department of Inland Fisheries and Wildlife stating there is no evidence of rare or endangered species.
-The Board finds the standards of this section have been met. - H. Conformity with local ordinances and plans.
+The Board finds the standards of this section have been met.

+I. Conformity with local ordinances and plans.
 The proposed subdivision conforms to a duly adopted subdivision regulation or ordinance, comprehensive plan, development plan or land use plan, if any.
-In making this determination, the municipal reviewing authority may interpret these ordinances and plans.
+In making this determination, the municipal reviewing authority may interpret these ordinances and plans;

 The plans have been reviewed and approved by the Town's peer review engineer and town staff.
 Any outstanding issues raised by the Town Engineer will be addressed as a condition of approval.
-With the proposed condition of approval, the Board finds the standards of this section have been met. - I. Financial and technical capacity.
-The subdivider has adequate financial and technical capacity to meet the standards of this section.
+With the proposed condition of approval, the Board finds the standards of this section have been met.

+J. Financial and technical capacity.
+The subdivider has adequate financial and technical capacity to meet the standards of this section;

 Financial Capacity: A letter of financial capacity has been submitted, reviewed and approved by the Town Attorney.

 Technical Capacity: Technical capacity is evidenced by the applicant's use of a professional civil engineer, landscape architect, and building architect.

-The Board finds the standards of this section have been met. - J. Surface waters; outstanding river segments.
-Whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38 chapter 3, subchapter I, article 2-B, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of the body of water.
+The Board finds the standards of this section have been met.

+K. Surface waters; outstanding river segments.
+Whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38 chapter 3, subchapter I, article 2-B, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of the body of water;

 The proposed project will not adversely affect the quality or quantity of groundwater.
 There is no septic system on site.
-The Board finds the standards of this section have been met. - K. Ground water.
+The Board finds the standards of this section have been met.

+L. Ground water.
 The proposed subdivision will not, alone or in conjunction with existing activities, adversely affect the quality or quantity of ground water.

 The project will be served by public sewer.
 There will be no septic system on site.
-The Board finds the standards of this section have been met. - M. Flood areas.
+The Board finds the standards of this section have been met.

+M. Flood areas.
 Based on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps, and information presented by the applicant whether the subdivision is in a flood-prone area.
 If the subdivision, or any part of it, is in such an area, the subdivider shall determine the 100-year flood elevation and flood hazard boundaries within the subdivision.
 The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the 100-year flood elevation.

-Based on a review of the Federal Insurance Rate Maps, the parcel is located in Zone C- Areas of Minimal Flooding.
-The Board finds the standards of this section have been met. - N. Storm water.
-The proposed subdivision will provide for adequate storm water management.
+Based on a review of the Federal Insurance Rate Maps, the parcel is located in Zone C - Areas of Minimal Flooding.
+The Board finds the standards of this section have been met.